on the clojure move

 But, identities don't need to be "an always one and only one value replacement relation".
 An example of that is clojure.spec/def

-clojure.spec/def is not only different from clojure/def for that. clojure.spec chooses namespaced-keyword as identity values, but clojure/def chooses symbols for the same.
+clojure.spec/def is not only different from clojure/def for that, clojure.spec chooses namespaced-keyword as identity value, but clojure/def chooses symbol for the same purpose.

 why not a collection of identities to mean/fetch a place/value?
-Why not using a combination of generic identities instead of trying a condensed and ambiguous one only identity ("Finding good names is difficult, and so wherever possible we should avoid trying")
+If "Finding good names is difficult, and so wherever possible we should avoid trying", why not using a combination of generic identities instead of trying a condensed and ambiguous one only identity?

 Example using semantic-namespace/spec.keys